yohangz/packer-cli/README.md

 # Inline bundle style sheets within bundled script files.
 Do you want to inline bundle CSS styles in script?
 (Y/n) Yes

-# You can close from the bundel formats options list.
+# You can chose from the bundel formats options list.
 What's the build bundle format you want to use? umd
 - umd
 - amd